 Please keep in mind that not all circumstances will be eligible for consideration, and not all appeals will result in additional financial assistance.

-An income reduction review should be requested from each of the colleges to which the student is considering attending, since the income adjustment is not shared.
+A Special Circumstance Appeal should be requested from each of the colleges to which the student is considering attending, since the income adjustment is not shared.

 Subsequent ISIR transaction